psrc/luv/QC/README.md

 make all
 ```

-For running only a subset of the scripts, see next section.
+For running only a subset of the scripts and other options, see next section.

 ## Extending the Makefile